-1. TIE'S PAPER ENTITLED "DESIGN LIABILITY FOR INFRACO UNDER THE INFRACO CONTRACT

-- 1.1 There are certain fundamental misunderstandings expressed in tie's paper.
+- 1. TIE'S PAPER ENTITLED "DESIGN LIABILITY FOR INFRACO UNDER THE INFRACO CONTRACT Not sure we have seen this tie paper - 1.1 There are certain fundamental misunderstandings expressed in tie's paper.
 In particular: - 1.1.1 The question of whether or not the Infraco is liable for the design must not be confused with the cost and programme implications (whether positive or negative) arising from a Notified Departure.
-These are two quite separate and distinct issues.
+These are two quite separate and distinct issues, Not accurate: they are contractually linked if the ND were caused by Infraco breach.
 Design liability arises where the Infraco has not exercised the level of skill, care and diligence to be expected of a professional designer.
 The issue of the quality/adequacy of the design is irrelevant to the question of whether or not there has been a Notified Departure. - 1.1.2 Tie's statement that "If tie issues a Change it shall be valued using the Base Date Design Information and the Pricing Assumptions in Schedule Part 4" is incorrect.
-The occurrence of a Notified Departure (i.e. the facts and circumstances differ in any way from the facts and circumstances identified in Pricing Assumptions 1 43) gives rise to a Mandatory tie Change the valuation of which is in accordance with the provisions of the Infraco Contract. - 1.1.3 The "Acceptance of Liability by the Infraco" provisions set out in Clause 6 of the Novation Agreement address the liability of the Infraco for the acts and omissions of tie prior to the date of the novation and are not relevant in the context of liability for design carried our prior to that date.
+Not so. the statement is incomplete but not wrong; the Contract Price adjustment takes place from the baseline of the Prcing Assumptions and the BDDI when applying Clause 80.
+The occurrence of a Notified Departure (i.e. the facts and circumstances differ in any way from the facts and circumstances identified in Pricing Assumptions 1 43) gives rise to a Mandatory tie Change the valuation of which is in accordance with the provisions of the Infraco Contract.
+Infraco needs to comply with Clause 80 in order to have a tie Change instructed.
+Writing a letter saying 'there is a Notified Departure' is not compliance with Clause 80. - 1.1.3 The "Acceptance of Liability by the Infraco" provisions set out in Clause 6 of the Novation Agreement address the liability of the Infraco for the acts and omissions of tie prior to the date of the novation and are not relevant in the context of liability for design carried our prior to that date.